Skip to main content

 Sleep studies are most often used to help diagnose certain sleep conditions, including:

-How do I prepare for a sleep study?
+What should I expect from a sleep study?

 It’s important that you follow the directions given to you by the sleep center prior to a sleep study.
 Avoiding alcohol and caffeine prior to the test is ideal, as they can make symptoms of a sleep disorder worse.
 It’s also important that you avoid the use of lotion or makeup on your body prior to the test, as these substances can affect or interfere with the electrodes used during the sleep study.